jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 Some algorithm accept multiple key sizes.

-The table below lists the key sizes that a WASI-crypto implementation SHOULD choose for common algorithms with a non-fixed key size:
+The table below lists the key sizes that a `wasi-crypto` implementation SHOULD choose for common algorithms with a non-fixed key size:

 | Algorithm              | Runtime-generated key size (bytes) |
 | ---------------------- | ---------------------------------- |